ibm-cloud-docs/account/account_faq.md

 Your account might be deactivated for the following reasons:

 - For trial accounts, the trial period ended.
 To reactivate your account, log in to your account and upgrade it to a Pay-As-You-Go account.
+Your account might take a few days to fully reactivate.
 - An authorized user canceled the account.
 - The account is suspended.
 At the discretion of IBM, accounts that violate the acceptable usage behaviors of the {{site.data.keyword.Bluemix_notm}} services can be disabled without notice.
 Some services can be restored if users correct their usage behaviors after they're notified of the offensive action.